 The more light sources in the scene, the higher the impact on performance.

 Some light sources have more impact than others on the performance of an effect.
-Below, we've listed each light source in Spark AR Studio, starting with the lowest impact and ending with the highest:
+Below, we've listed each light source in Meta Spark Studio, starting with the lowest impact and ending with the highest:

 Grouping patches can improve performance.

 You should also avoid duplicating logic - for example, calculating the same value more than once.

 unsubscribe()on any subscriptions that are no longer required.